What is a Home Warranty? Understanding How It Works (Example Included)

 Pros and cons of home warranties

-Here are some advantages of having a home warranty:
+Advantages of having a home warranty

-- Savings.
-Let’s say your central air conditioner is 10 years old and breaks down suddenly in the middle of a hot, summer day.
+Let’s say your central air conditioner is 10 years old and breaks down suddenly in the middle of a hot summer day.
 You call in an HVAC professional hoping for a quick fix, only to learn that your air conditioner is beyond repair.
-Now for the really bad news: The average cost of replacing a central air conditioning unit comes to $5,644, plus another $1,250 to $2,300 for installation.
+Now for the terrible news: The average cost of replacing a central air conditioning unit comes to $5,860.
 If your existing ductwork needs upgrading, you’re looking at up to $3,600 on installation alone.
 The air conditioner is just one of many home systems that can face a breakdown.

 However, some people have complaints, usually concerning the extent of their coverage.
 Let’s look at some of the top gripes with home warranties:

 You might have spent a pretty penny building a new patio by the garden or changing the shingles on your roof.
 But your home warranty doesn’t cover home repairs on these and other items outside the house.

 How much does a home warranty cost?

-There may also be a waiting period after you’ve paid for a plan and before it becomes effective.
+There may be a waiting period after you’ve paid for a plan and before it becomes effective.
 That period typically ranges anywhere from 14 to 45 days.

 Are home warranties worth it?

-Unless you’re a skilled technician with years of experience working on a wide variety of home appliances and systems, the answer to whether or not home warranties are worth the cost is an unequivocal yes!
+Unless you’re a skilled technician with years of experience working on a wide variety of home appliances and systems, the answer to whether home warranties are worth the cost is an unequivocal yes!

 When you look at the long-term impact of home warranties, it’s usually clear that they pay for themselves.